-The penis is a reproductive sex organ.
-Lots of people who have one themselves are aware of what penises may look like, but there’s more to it than meets the eye!
-The penis is part of a complex reproductive system, and it serves more than one purpose.
+Lots of people who have a penis know what they can look like, but there’s more than meets the eye!
+The penis is part of a complex system that does a lot of different things!

-- The glans, or head.
-This is the “tip” of the penis.
-It may be circumcised or uncircumcised.
-If it uncircumcised, it will be covered by a thin layer of loose skin, known as the foreskin.
-When someone is circumcised, the foreskin is surgically removed and the skin of the glans becomes drier.
+- The glans, or head, is the “tip” of the penis.
+It can be circumcised or uncircumcised.
+If it’s uncircumcised, it will be covered by a thin layer of loose skin, known as the foreskin.
+When someone is circumcised, someone surgically removes their foreskin and the skin of the glans gets drier.

 - The urethra.
 This is the tube where pee comes out of.
 The opening of the urethra is in the tip of the glans.
 The urethra also transports pre-cum and ejaculate.

 - The shaft is the length of the penis, leading from the base to the glans.
 Inside the shaft are two columns of tissue called the corpus cavernosum.
 When someone’s turned on, these columns fill with blood and the penis gets bigger and harder.
 This is called an erection. .
 This is what makes erections stiff.
 During an erection, a third column of tissue also fills with blood in order to keep the urethra open.
 This is called the corpus spongiosum.